A Unified Approach to Stein's Method for Stable Distributions: Introduction

 \section{Introduction}

-Stein's method has been recognized as one of the most successful tool for studying approximation problems in probability.
-This novel method is first introduced for normal approximation by Charles Stein \cite{k2} in 1972.
-Thereafter several extensions of this method for various well-known probability distributions are studied by several authors.
-For instance, Stein's method for the classical distributions, such as, the Poisson distribution \cite{k3}, gamma distribution \cite{k5}, Laplace distribution \cite{k6} and exponential distribution \cite{k4} is well-known.
-This technique is not limited to the classical distributions but also extends general families of distribution, such as the Pearson family \cite{k9}, variance-gamma \cite{k10} and discrete Gibbs measure family \cite{k21,k22}.
-For more details on Stein's method, we refer to the reader \cite{k25}.
+Over the last five decades, Stein's method has been an important tool for studying approximation problems.
+This method was first introduced for normal approximation by Charles Stein \cite{k2} in 1972.
+Thereafter, Chen \cite{k3} applied this method for Poisson approximation.
+Several extensions of this method for various well-known probability distributions are studied by several authors.
+For instance, Stein's method for the classical distributions, such as the gamma distribution \cite{k5}, Laplace distribution \cite{k6} and exponential distribution \cite{k4} is well-known.
+This technique is not limited to the classical distributions but also extends general families of distributions, such as the Pearson family \cite{k9}, variance-gamma \cite{k10} and discrete Gibbs measure family \cite{k22,k21}.
+For an overview of Stein's method, we refer the reader to \cite{k25}, and for distribution specific development of Stein's method, we refer to the web-page maintained by Yvik Swan: https://sites.google.com/site/steinsmethod/home and references therein.

-Stein's method can be divided into three parts.
-First, one finds an appropriate Stein operator ${\cal A}$ for a given target distribution and it can be found in several ways.
-Next, one considers the Stein equation
+In general, Stein's method can be divided into three parts.
+In the first step, one finds an appropriate Stein operator ${\cal A}$ for a given target random variable $X\sim F_{X}$, a given probability distribution such that $\mathbb{E}(\mathcal{A}f(X))=0$, for $f\in\mathcal{F}$ (an appropriate class of functions).
+In the second step, one solves a Stein equation